MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 - The files must be shared with the user.

 By default, non-segment users can access shared OneDrive files only from other non-segment users with IB modes as *Open*.
-They can't access shared files from OneDrive which have segment(s) applied and the IB mode is *Explicit*.
+They can't access shared files from OneDrive that have segment(s) applied and the IB mode is *Explicit*.

 ## Example scenario